ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 * Choose OS and Storage Device.
 Since Raspberry Pi 4's are 64 bit, I recommend choosing "Other general-purpose OS" => Ubuntu => Ubuntu Server 22.10 (64 bit).
 Click on Storage and select your SD Card

+* Before writing to SD card, click on Advanced options by clicking on the white gear icon near the bottom right corner.
+Here you can update:

+     * Hostname of your Raspberry Pi 4
+     * Enable SSH
+     * Create a username and pw
+     * Enable and configure your wi-fi if needed

+* Once complete hit Write

 ### Boot Ubuntu Server

+* We now need to connect to your Raspberry Pi 4.
+Things we need:

+     * Username and pw (from previous step)
+     * IP address so we can use SSH
+     * Monitor,mouse and keyboard (optional)

+If you have an extra Monitor, mouse and keyboard plug those in now.
+Note: these are optional

+* Install the SD card you just formatted into the Raspberry Pi 4 and also plug in the External SSD/HHD into the USB3 port.
+Also plug in the power cord and turn it on.

+* Connect remotely to your Raspberry Pi
+*
+     * Two ways to find your IP address are via your router admin page, or with nmap.
+If using the router, it depends on which manufactor and I'll defer those details to a quick google search.
+     * For nmap, first make sure it is installed:

+     `sudo apt-get install nmap`

+     * Find the IP address if your current computer and note the first three sections.
+This is typically 192.168.1.xxx or 192.168.50.xxx
+     * Plug these details into nmap as follows:

+          * `sudo nmap -sn 192.168.50.0/24` or `sudo nmap -sn 192.168.1.0/24`
+          * This will display all devices connected to your home network, which should reveal your Raspberry Pi 4's IP address / MAC address
+*
+* Using your username, pw, and IP address we can now login using SSH

+     * `ssh <username>@<ip address of your pi>` note: you must plugin *your* username and *your* IP address, and *your* pw when promted

 1.) https://github.com/adityapk00/zcash/releases